MPRlab/OSC-Client/readme.md

 ## Things to work on

 - [ ] Currently, if the Max patch is restarted, the instrument will need to be reset in order to register it with the controller again.
 There should be a way to have the controller broadcast a message asking for all instruments to re-connect.
-- [ ] Ideally there should be a function in the osc_client.h file that takes a message of any format and returns the values from the message.
-Currently the osc_dispatch() callback in main.cpp has a section of code that parses a ",ii" formatted message (lines 54-65).
-This should be abstracted into the osc_client.h code and made to work with any message format.